acbart/python-sneks/docs/Teaching Field Guide.md

 **Comfort Level: **Students were surveyed based on their comfort level.
 To summarize, 89% of the students reported some level of comfort with computers in general (at least 75% at the moderately comfortable level or higher).
 However, only 44% felt some level of comfort with programming in general (and in fact, 40% felt some level of uncomfortableness).

 **Self-efficacy: **As opposed to the CS-1014 "Introduction to Computational Thinking" course, the students in 1064 are expected to have more technical proficiency, and will be expected to learn more material at a deeper level.
-However, they may have less technical proficiency than students in CS-1114 “Introduction to Software Engineering” (the CS majors course) and will learn less material.
-Interviews with the previous instructor of the course give descriptions of the students that match experiences with students in other introductory courses – low self-efficacy, lack of prior experience, and difficulty with threshold concepts (e.g., loops, data structures) are common.
+However, they may have less technical proficiency than students in CS-1114 "Introduction to Software Engineering" (the CS majors course) and will learn less material.
+Interviews with the previous instructor of the course give descriptions of the students that match experiences with students in other introductory courses - low self-efficacy, lack of prior experience, and difficulty with threshold concepts (e.g., loops, data structures) are common.

 ## 3 - Course Topics